 - Difficulty breathing (respiratory distress)

-Electrolytes may be ordered at regular intervals when a person has a disease or condition or is taking a medication that can cause an electrolyte imbalance.
-Electrolyte panels or basic metabolic panels are commonly used to monitor treatment of certain problems, including high blood pressure (hypertension), heart failure, and liver and kidney disease.
+Electrolytes may be ordered at regular intervals when you have a disease or condition or are taking a medication that can cause an electrolyte imbalance.
+Electrolyte panels or basic metabolic panels are commonly ordered on a regular basis when you are being treated for certain conditions, including high blood pressure (hypertension), heart failure, or liver or kidney disease.

 A urine chloride test may be performed along with a blood or urine sodium when evaluating the cause of low or high blood chloride levels.
 A healthcare practitioner will look at whether the chloride measurement changes mirror those of the sodium.
 This helps the healthcare practitioner determine if there is also an acid-base imbalance and helps to guide treatment.